 Add the broth and a few bay leaves.
 I like to use half vegetable and half chicken broth but you can use all of one or the other if you prefer.
 And if you have homemade, that’s awesome!
 Use about 7-8 cups.
 Add the tomato juice and bring to a simmer.

 While this is simmering away, make the meatballs.
 I like to use a mixture of pork and beef because it has the right balance of fat and flavour.
 You don’t need egg and breadcrumbs to hold them together.
 The rice does the trick.
 Season the meat mixture with salt and pepper, garlic powder, cayenne and cumin.
-Mix in the rice and roll into small balls, about 2 inches or so.
-You should get around 2 dozen meatballs.
+Mix in the rice and roll into small balls, about 2 inches or maybe a bit smaller.
 Pop them in the fridge until the broth has simmered for at least 20 minutes.

-Just before serving add sliced green onion, a squeeze of lime and fresh chopped cilantro to top each bowl.
+Scoop into bowls and add sliced green onion, a squeeze of lime and more fresh chopped cilantro if desired.

 If you’re in the mood for more meatball soups, you should try Italian Wedding Soup.